DiantArts/CodingStyle/README.md

 return true;
 ```

+Avoid trailing white characters.

+Indentation must done using tabs while allignement must be done using spaces.

-Line should be at most 110 characters long.
-Indentation must be 4 spaces length and not using tabs.
+With a tab width of 4 spaces, a line should be at most 110 columns long.

 Not classed yet : Others